 For all students, the minimum graduation credit requirement includes credits earned from core classes.
 Students complete Kellogg electives to fulfill the minimum number of credits required for graduation.
-With permission from Academic Experience, a student may earn credit for graduate-level electives taken at other Northwestern schools (see Cross-Registration below).
+With permission from the Dean's Office, a student may earn credit for graduate-level electives taken at other Northwestern schools (see Cross-Registration below).